 What Is Career Development?

 Career development is the process of continually honing current skills or gaining new ones for the purpose of advancing along a desired career path.
 It promotes ongoing learning throughout a person’s lifetime, equipping them for transitioning to new roles and preparing for future positions in line with personal and professional goals.

 The primary definition of career development applies to employees, making it a personal undertaking.
 In other words, a person can pursue career development whether or not they receive aid from an employer.

 However, career development can be approached from a company standpoint as well.
 In this case, the focus is on facilitating the growth and development of employees.
-There are a number of ways to accomplish this — using software to deliver training and helping employees create a career development plan are two of the most effective.
+There are a number of ways to accomplish this — using software to deliver training and helping employees create a plan are two of the most effective.

-Why Employers Should Care About Career Development
+Why Employers Should Care